bennetthub500/personal/_portfolio/AO_doc sample nextJS hello.md

 ![screenshot](https://bennetthub500.github.io/personal/assets/images/localhost_final_screen_copy.png)

-You have now successfully installed a React component to the Hello World Next.js app.
+You have now successfully installed a React component with the Hello World Next.js app.

 For an introduction to CSS in React, you can style the button with CSS Modules in React.
 Next.js has [native support](https://nextjs.org/docs/basic-features/built-in-css-support#adding-component-level-css) for CSS Modules.